castorini/anserini/docs/regressions/regressions-dl21-doc-segmented-unicoil-noexp-0shot-v2.md

 **Model**: uniCOIL (without any expansions) zero-shot on segmented documents (title/segment encoding)

-This page describes experiments, integrated into Anserini's regression testing framework, on the [TREC 2021 Deep Learning Track document ranking task](https://trec.nist.gov/data/deep2021.html) using the MS MARCO V2 _segmented_ document collection.
+This page describes experiments, integrated into Anserini's regression testing framework, on the [TREC 2021 Deep Learning Track document ranking task](https://trec.nist.gov/data/deep2021.html) using the MS MARCO V2 _segmented_ document corpus.
 Here, we cover experiments with the uniCOIL model trained on the MS MARCO V1 passage ranking test collection, applied in a zero-shot manner, without any expansions.

 The uniCOIL model is described in the following paper: